 Pile driving appears in human history as early as the 18th century BCE.
 The punishment tool includes the Hammurabi Code.
 Naturally, pile driving also occurred as execution in ancient Rome.
 It is worth mentioning that the word “crucifixion” could also refer to nailing.
 Therefore, if we come across a word in Roman sources, without the context outlined, we can also presume a punch.

 The tool of punishment was a pile prepared earlier – a wooden pole sharpened on one side.
 The executioner tied the legs of the convict lying on the ground with ropes or ropes to a pair of horses or oxen, and the stake was laid between the convict’s legs.
 As the animals moved forward, they dragged the convict with them.
 Pile dug into the human anus or perineum and sank further, but it was not allowed to pierce him completely.
 Then the executioner untied the animals, and the pole with the loaded man was placed vertically.
 Under the influence of body weight, the pile sank deeper and deeper, piercing through the bowels.
-The convict died for a long time, depending on the strength of the body and the degree of damage to internal organs; it could take up to 3 days.
-Pile pounded significantly prolonged the suffering of the convict.
+The convict died after a long time, depending on the strength of the body and the degree of damage to internal organs; it could take up to 3 days.
+Pile pounded significantly and prolonged the suffering of the convict.
 Sometimes, to aggravate the punishment, the convict after being nailed on a stake was lubricated with a flammable substance and set on fire.

 In 365 CE, Procopius proclaimed himself emperor and took action against the legitimate ruler Valens.
 The changeling was defeated, and as a result of the betrayal of Agilonius and Gomoarius, he ended up being imprisoned.
-In 366 CE, Procopius was tied to two trees pulled to the ground.
+In 366 CE, Procopius was tied to two trees and pulled to the ground.
 When the ropes holding the trees were cut, Procopius was split in two.
 Agilonius and Gomoarius, on the order of Valens, were cut into pieces.

 Romans, due to other nations (eg. Carthage) from the Mediterranean, at some point began to use elephants for military purposes.
 Sometimes, for the purpose of execution, the convict was placed on the ground and the animal was ordered to stand on the head/body of the victim.
 The writer Valerius Maximus (1st century CE) mentions that Lucius Emilius Paulus Macedonian, after defeating the Macedonian king in 168 BCE, Perseus, ordered the use of elephants to crush the bodies of three deserters.
 Another solution was to put a heavy stone on the victim’s cage, which resulted in suffocation and death.